-Selling, general, and administrative expenses increased modestly year-over-year in the three months ended March 31, 2004 but decreased as a percentage of sales from the comparable period in 2003.
-As shown above, the dollar increase is largely related to increased variable costs associated with higher sales levels.
-These include greater sales personnel expense, higher credit card fees, and increased net advertising expense.
+Selling, general, and administrative expenses increased modestly year over year in the three months ended June 30, 2004 and also increased modestly as a percentage of sales over the comparable period in 2003.
+The dollar increase is related largely to increased variable costs, primarily sales personnel expense associated with higher sales levels referred to above.

 We have concentrated our efforts on managing our overall operating costs.
 Personnel costs generally account for over two-thirds of our selling, general, and administrative ("SG&A") expenses, as shown earlier in the table of SG&A expenses.
-In the first quarter of 2004, we restructured our sales support staff to provide more efficiency and effectiveness.
+In the first half of 2004, we restructured our sales support staff to provide more efficiency and effectiveness.
 While we plan to continue our focus on controlling discretionary expenditures, we expect that our SG&A expense may vary depending on changes in sales volume, as well as the levels of continued investments in key growth initiatives such as hiring more experienced outbound sales account managers, improving marketing programs, and deploying next generation Internet Web technology to support our sales organization.